CLICK the link in the Header Photo for my FREE sample lesson from this course

-You might have noticed that the cost of this eCourse went up...and, that is because NOW there is an album download that comes with the course.
+I am delighted to let you know that there is a music album download that comes with the course.
 We will be using lots of activities from one of my favorite cd's called Classical Fun SingAlongs, which has gone out of print.
-Fortunately, I was able to work out a licensing agreement with the authors and so I can now bring this wonderful music to you in mp3 form so you can download the music instantly! (no extra charge)
+Fortunately, I was able to work out a licensing agreement with the authors and so I can now bring this wonderful music to you in mp3 form so you can download the music for each lesson instantly! (no extra charge)

 "Miss Carolyn makes music fun for children aged 3 to 99.
 She always has a pleasant smile and a calming voice.
 Her patience is palpable in a class of 36 children.
 She is always kind and finds ways to manage a hard to handle situation.
 Miss Carolyn's music curriculum seamlessly blends in any program - Montessori or not.
 After all, music is universal."— Donna May (S.F.
 Bay Area Montessori educator, administrator, and eCourse student)